imobilize/parkinsonsigns/content/blog/The-Potency-of-Personalized-Business-Signage/index.md

 ## Captivate a Broader Audience with Bold Designs

 Albert Einstein once remarked, “Inventiveness lies in perceiving what the masses see and conceiving what no one else ever envisioned.”
 For marketers, devising inventive ideas and campaigns opens up the realm of possibilities.
 However, it's often the decision-maker embarking on a fresh signage or bespoke graphics venture who seeks assistance in transforming their concept into reality.
-A recent survey conducted by Sign Makers uncovered that nearly half (47%) of marketing decision-makers view personalized sign and graphic projects as pivotal investments in their enterprise.
+A recent survey conducted by Parkinson Signs uncovered that nearly half (47%) of marketing decision-makers view personalized sign and graphic projects as pivotal investments in their enterprise.
 Hence, having a reliable collaborator, equipped with experience and expertise, is essential to realizing your vision.
 This emphasizes the significance of your creativity in breathing life into customized sign and graphic undertakings.
 For marketing professionals and business proprietors, here are a few considerations when contemplating the initiation of your endeavor.

 ![Explore](images/1.jpg)